andrew/ultimate-awesome/README.md

 - [awesome-android-tips](https://github.com/thanhtoan1196/awesome-android-tips) - :sunglasses: A curated list of awesome Android tips.
 - [awesome-gpt](https://github.com/Tungtono/awesome-gpt) - A curated list of awesome ChatGPT-related applications, software, tools, resources.
 - [curated-awesome-cl](https://github.com/vindarel/curated-awesome-cl) - A curated and non exhaustive list of Common Lisp libraries and resources.
-- [awesome-video-editing](https://github.com/wentianli/awesome-video-editing) - A paper list on video editing (in a cinematographic sense) and its related computer vision tasks.
 - [awesome-functional-css](https://github.com/winkerVSbecks/awesome-functional-css) - A collection of awesome things regarding functional CSS.
 - [awesome-iran-opendata](https://github.com/alirezach/awesome-iran-opendata) - A repo to introduce website that share Data and Dataset about Iran [Useful for Journalist and Researchers ].
 - [Explainable-ML-Papers](https://github.com/BirkhoffG/Explainable-ML-Papers) - A list of research papers of explainable machine learning.